Texas Outside's Review & Rating of Mustang Island State Park

-Mustang Island State Park is a small 48 site park that has easy access to the beach which is also available for camping.
+Mustang Island State Park is a small 48 site park that has easy access to 5 miles coastline, some of which is also available for camping.
 The terrain is flat and treeless and the sites are in two rows.
 The beach is just beyond the berm and about 100 yards from the sites.
 One end of Mustang Island State Park is for day use only and includes ample parking, portable toilets, and rinsing showers.

 Mustang Island State Park has 48 sites with water and electricity.
-The sites are side by side (very close together - you will get to know your neighbor!)in two single rows across from each other.
-Each site is level, relatively short and has a fire-pit and covered picnic table.
-The Park has showers and a dump station.
+The sites are side by side (very close together - you will get to know your neighbor!) in two single rows across from each other.
+Each site is level, relatively short and has a fire-pit, grill, covered picnic table, and 30/50 AMP service The Park has showers and a dump station.

-Mustang Island allows first-come, first-served camping on the beach in 300 roughly designated sites which have no facilities, but you are right on the beach.
-There are a few picnic tables along the beach.
+Mustang Island allows first-come, first-served camping on the beach in 50 roughly designated sites along 1.5 miles of coastline. which have no facilities, but you are right on the beach.
 You should check with the Rangers and the tide schedule before camping on the beach.
-On one visit, our friends van camper had to be towed out after an unusually high tide - water just about entered the van.
-On the beach there are convenience stations with portable toilets, rinsing showers, and bulk water supply.
+On one visit, our friend's van camper had to be towed out after an unusually high tide - water just about entered the van.
+On the beach, there are convenience stations with portable toilets, rinsing showers, and bulk water supply.

 The 5-mile open beach is great for hiking, mountain biking, and there's plenty of room for your beach chairs and toys.